COPD (Chronic Obstructive Pulmonary Disease) is a group of conditions that includes chronic bronchitis and emphysema.

 Stay away from infections by maintaining good hygiene.
 Cover your mouth when coughing or sneezing and wash your hands regularly.
 Throw away any used tissues immediately.

 If you think you have COPD, seek medical attention from your GP.
-Your local CarePlus Pharmacy is also a great resource where you can get your medication, advice and information on diagnostics all in one place.
+Your local CarePlus Pharmacy is also a great resource where you can get your medication, advice and information on diagnostics all in one place, as well as the products mentioned in this article.